My Approach

 Our physical, mental, emotional, and spiritual health and well-being have a direct impact on how we perform as corporate security professionals.

-One of the most helpful NAMI resource was their support group discussions.
-Two summers ago, I decided I wanted to help people in Cardinal Health and in my community who are in either of those two groups, and I was especially driven to breaking through the stigma barrier here at work by sharing my story with co-workers in a fearless and shameless way.
+One of the most helpful NAMI resources was their support group discussions.
+In 2020, I decided I wanted to help co-worker in Cardinal Health and in my community who are in either of those two groups, and I was especially driven to breaking through the stigma barrier at work by sharing my story with co-workers in a fearless and shameless way.
 I shared by story with Sonexus VP Tara Herington, and she invited me to lead small group support discussions in their program called Community Conversations.
-Craig Pavey, a former 20-year Crisis Intervention trained police officer who is also part of the Global Security Department teamed with me to focus on breaking through stigma and we've now done 15 sessions with over 150 attendees sharing our stories with each other…we've learned from each other, cried together, and bonded in our special way with empathy and compassionate support.
+Craig Pavey, a former 20-year Crisis Intervention trained police officer who is also part of the Global Security Department teamed with me to focus on breaking through stigma and within the first year, we conducted 15 sessions with over 150 attendees sharing our stories with each other…we've learned from each other, cried together, and bonded in our special way with empathy and compassionate support.

 Lastly, I'll end with this… a speaker at a recent NAMI event focused on cultivating joy as a way for us to feel good and nurture our own mental health.
 Acts of kindness and acts of generosity are good for our brains as the brain releases dopamine and serotonin along with other positive physical and mental reactions.
 Thanks for listening and please contact me if you'd like to chat further.